 This will tie in nicely with your Account/Karma building so you get to kill 2 birds with one stone here.

 Try and find questions people are asking in subreddits and answer them with a helpful response!
 Nothing earth-shattering here, but the more helpful you are, the more clicks you will get to your profile.
-And from there, people will see your history where you have most likely placed a link in another comment using one of the other techniques.
-Sweet.
+And from there, people will see your history where you have most likely placed a link to your company website in another comment using one of the other techniques.
+Sweet, sweet brand engagement.

 Tactic #10: Start your own AMA (Ask me anything)

-To pull this one off you will need to take a very interesting angle.
+To pull this one off you will need to take a very interesting angle for engaging content.
 Time to get creative here.
 Reddit recommends:

 - Something uncommon that plays a central role in your life.